vasylenko/devdosvid.blog/content/cv/index.md

 EmailSubscribeForm: false
 ---

-As a Security Automation Engineer at Grammarly, I specialize in developing and integrating security automation tools to enhance the security posture within the CI/CD stack, focusing on proactive threat detection and supply chain security.
-Previously, as a Technical Lead Manager, I led significant advancements in developer productivity, community engagement, and CI/CD enhancements.
+As a Security Automation Engineer at Grammarly, my expertise lies in creating and integrating security automation tools to boost the security posture throughout the CI/CD pipeline, ensuring proactive threat detection and rapid response.
+In my previous role as a Technical Lead Manager, I drove substantial improvements in developer productivity, community engagement, and CI/CD enhancements.

-My leadership in strategic projects and operational improvements has consistently strengthened infrastructure and team efficiency.
-My dual expertise in automation and leadership drives my commitment to robust, scalable security solutions and continuous professional development.
+My leadership in strategic projects and operational improvements has consistently strengthened the company's infrastructure and team efficiency.
+My expertise in automation and leadership drives my commitment to robust, scalable security solutions and continuous professional development.

 ## Professional Experience
 {{< cv-job-title
 logo="assets/grammarly.png"
-header="Security Automation Engineer"
-link="https://grammarly.com/"
+header="Senior Engineer, Security Automation" link="https://grammarly.com/"
 company="Grammarly"
 dates="Feb'24 - ongoing" >}}

-Automated Security Solutions: Develop and implement security automation tools and frameworks to streamline security operations.
-Shifting left the security on the supply chain.
+I develop and implement security automation tools and frameworks for reproducible security operations, automated reasoning, and remediation, such as:

-Continuous Integration and Deployment: Integrate security measures within the CI/CD stack to ensure the provable security of the supply chain.
+- Supply Chain Security: Integrate security measures within the CI/CD stack to ensure the delivery and deployment of trusted artifacts.
+Shifting left the security while maintaining a high level of developer productivity and experience.

-Threat Detection and Response: Automate the processes for detecting and responding to security threats.
+- Threat Detection and Response: Automate the processes for detecting and responding to security threats.

 {{< cv-job-title
 logo="assets/grammarly.png"
-header="TechLead Manager (CI/CD, Platform)"
+header="Technical Lead Manager (CI/CD, Platform)"
 link="https://grammarly.com/"
 company="Grammarly"
 dates="May'23 - Feb'24" >}}
-I led initiatives to enhance developer productivity, streamline CI/CD processes, and foster community engagement, while also driving strategic and operational improvements across the organization.
+I have led initiatives to enhance developer productivity, streamline CI/CD processes, and foster community engagement while driving strategic and operational improvements across the organization.

 Key Accomplishments:

-**Developer Productivity:** Led the integration and adoption of advanced coding tools, enhancing engineering org efficiency and knowledge sharing.
+**Developer Productivity**: Led the integration and adoption of advanced coding tools, enhancing engineering org efficiency and knowledge sharing.
 Facilitated webinars to promote widespread tool usage.

-**Community Engagement:** Organized and managed engineering meetups, delivered presentations on infrastructure management, and led educational initiatives.
+**Community Engagement**: Organized and managed engineering meetups, delivered presentations on infrastructure management, and led educational initiatives.
 I also actively participated in technical meetups on Kubernetes and Platform education, enriching the tech community dialogue and company branding.

-**CI/CD Enhancements:** Enhanced the desktop applications supply chain by implementing the HSM appliance.
+**CI/CD Enhancements**: Enhanced the desktop applications supply chain by implementing the HSM appliance.
 Implemented multi-architecture support for CI infrastructure, significantly optimizing build and deployment processes.

-**Strategic Projects:** Led regulatory compliance research to improve the security posture of the CI/CD stack.
+**Strategic Projects**: Led regulatory compliance research to improve the security posture of the CI/CD stack.
 I also led infrastructure planning for a critical company-wide project, ensuring robust and scalable implementations.

-**Operational Improvements:** Launched a project to address team's technical debt, boosting its technical excellence.
+**Operational Improvements**: Launched a project to address the team’s technical debt, boosting its technical excellence.
 Modernized the on-call process for better efficiency and response times.
 Coordinated major on-site events to enhance team collaboration and alignment.

 {{< cv-job-title
 logo="assets/grammarly.png"